gabi-talbot/Chip_in/README.md

 - Base URL: This app can only be run locally, hosted at the default `http://127.0.0.1:5000`, which will be set as a proxy in the future frontend configuration.
 - Authentication: There are 2 roles - admin and group owner. admin role contains permissions for all endpoints, group owner cannot create or patch group details.
+  1. Group Owner
+    - Can add and delete new items needed by groups
+  2. Admin
+    - In addition to adding and deleting new items needed, admin roles can also create new groups and update group email addresses.

-The endpoints to return all groups and group by id are accessible without authentication.
-Authentication is handled by Auth0.
+The endpoints to return all groups and a single group by id are accessible without authentication.
+Authentication is handled by Auth0 and permissions are identified via a bearer token.

 ##### Error Handling